Courses

 This business basics course covers how to make a product or service idea real in the form of a tangible, marketable product and an organization that can produce and distribute it.
 Topic areas covered include: motivation and social purpose of entrepreneurship, market research and product development activities, people resource management, capital resources management, and go-to-market management.

-ES 250
+ES 250 (BBA only)

 Introduction to Entrepreneurship (required for BBA students)